bartongroup/slivka/sphinx-docs/getting_started.rst

 ============ ====== =======================================================

-The standard output and standard error are redirected to *stdout* and *stderr* respectively so these names may be used to indicate standard output and error streams respectively.
+The standard output and standard error are redirected to *stdout* and *stderr* respectively so these names may be used to fetch the content of the standard output and error streams respectively.
-The paths are evaluated lazily when the output files are requested and match as many files as possible.
+The paths are evaluated lazily whenever the output files are requested and match as many files as possible.
 Every defined result file is treated as optional and its absence on job completion does not raise any error.